YosysHQ-Docs/AppNote-109/docs/source/index.rst

 ----------
 A concurrent property is composed primarily of four layers:

-- Boolean.
+- Boolean layer.
-- Temporal or Sequence.
+- Temporal or Sequence layer.
-- Property.
+- Property layer.
-- Verification.
+- Verification layer.

 These layers gives SVA full expressiveness.
 More details are discussed in the following sections.